-I’ve always longed to bring the spa vibe into my own bathroom.
+I’ve always longed to bring the spa vibe into my own bathroom without breaking my budget.
 My friend and bathroom designer Kathleen Finley is a master at how to achieve this.
 She recently revealed to me the secret to delivering key elements of a spa bathroom into bathroom design.

-Key elements of a spa bathroom are easy to integrate if you think of the categories of ancient elements: earth, fire, water and air.
+Create a spa bathroom on a budget by thinking in terms of the ancient elements: earth, fire, water and air.
 By including elements in your bathroom design that come from each of the ancient elemental categories, you can achieve the serenity of a spa right in your own bathroom while keeping expenses under control.

 You can bring accents inspired by the ancient elements into your bathroom to achieve a spa-like feel.
-Let’s take a look at each element and how it can inspire your spa bathroom.
+In a second, we’ll take a look at each element and how it can inspire your spa bathroom.
 But don’t feel you need to implement each of the suggestions below.
 If you pick one spa-like feature from each elemental category, you’ll be able to create a spa bathroom on a budget.

 The earth is naturally healing and calming.
 It’s grounding, too.
 When we feel anxious, earth elements pull us back to our roots to soothe us.